Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Introduction

 \subsection{Methods and organizations}

-The first part of this paper is devoted to the proof of Theorem \ref{key} (the quantitative version of Theorem \ref{key0}), which is the central result in this paper.
-In Sections \ref{s:2}, \ref{s:3} and \ref{s:4}, we provide background materials used in this paper.
+The first part of this paper is the background material used in this paper.
 In Section \ref{s:2}, we provide all the results we need from algebraic number theory.
 In particular, we provide the K\'atai's Lemma on algebraic number fields (Lemma \ref{katai}), which is a useful tool for the study of Sarnak's Conjecture on an arbitrary number field.
 In Sections \ref{s:3} and \ref{s:4}, we provide basic properties on nilmanifolds and equidistribution properties for polynomial sequences, respectively.
-The materials in these two sections is a mixture of classical knowledges and original results.
+The material in these two sections is a mixture of classical knowledges and original results.

+The second part of the paper is devoted to the proof of Theorem \ref{key} (the quantitative version of Theorem \ref{key0}), which is the central result in this paper.
+Theorem \ref{key} can be viewed as a generalization of the main result in \cite{S}.
+However, the proof of Theorem \ref{key} is significantly more difficult, and we will use a completely different approach.